ApiLogicServer/Docs/docs/FAQ-Low-Code.md

 ### Business Users: GenAI

-While API Logic Server is focused on Developers, extreme levels of automation provide important benefits for business users.
+While API Logic Server is focused on Developers, extreme levels of automation provide important benefits for business users:

-* Instant Working Software is created directly from an existing database, or a GenAI prompt.
-This eliminates tedious database design and screen painting, for earlier collaboration and more rapid iterations.
+* **Instant Working Software** is created directly from an existing database, or a GenAI prompt.
+This eliminates tedious database design and screen painting, for earlier collaboration and more rapid iteration.
-* Business Logic is transparent and readable - much like a design document, *but executable*
+* **Business Logic is transparent** and readable - much like a design document, *but executable*

+&nbsp;

 #### Web/GenAI